Jake and the Never Land Pirates: Music

 The show's musical elements are handled by Loren Hoskins and Kevin Hendrickson, who were emailed by the show's creator Bobs Gannaway, asking if they would be interested in creating songs for the show.
 According to Hoskins, Gannaway "just wanted good music to listen to while he was writing the pilot".
 Gannaway searched "pirate music for kids" online and found his way to Captain Bogg and Salty, listening to their songs while working on the script.
 He introduced the band to Jay Stutler, vice president of music at Disney Television Animation.
 "We're in charge of creating every note of music for the show.
 We create the underscore.
 We sit in the studio and record the background music that comes in and out."
 The music for the show has been praised for being enjoyable for both the children, and the adult caretakers.
 Three soundtracks have been released featuring songs from the show.

 Broadcast

 The series aired worldwide on Disney Junior.
-It premiered on May 6, 2011 in Canada, on May 7, 2011 in the United Kingdom and Ireland, on May 29, 2011 in Australia and New Zealand, on June 1, 2011 in South Africa, on July 4, 2011 in India, on July 11, 2011 in Southeast Asia, and on April 29, 2013 in Zimbabwe, with TVNZ in New Zealand and 7flix in Australia.
+It premiered on May 6, 2011, in Canada, on May 7, 2011, in the United Kingdom and Ireland, on May 29, 2011, in Australia and New Zealand, on June 1, 2011, in South Africa, on July 4, 2011, in India, on July 11, 2011, in Southeast Asia, and on April 29, 2013, in Zimbabwe, with TVNZ in New Zealand and 7flix in Australia.
+It was also broadcast in Belgium on Club RTL, in France on M6 and TF1 as part of the TFOU block, and in Greece on ERT1 (Season 1 Only).